Contracts and IP

 Do lab overhead costs apply to the projects?
 How much effort from national lab personnel can be expected?

 Standard lab overheads are applied to the costs of the lab efforts.
-On average, you can expect a 50% level of effort from a lab scientist for a year and as well as the needed HPC computer time.
+On average, you can expect a 50% level of effort from a lab scientist for a year.

 If a commercial code is required for the project, will the funding be able to purchase licenses?